hlemcke/formatus/README.md

 1. Subscript and superscript are displayed correctly only in [FormatusViewer] because Flutter [TextField] and [TextFormField] do not support them
 2. Coloring is restricted to the 19 included colors
+3. Line-breaks in pasted text are replaced by spaces.
+Should better create separate sections.

 ## User Manual